synergychen/poker-hands/README.md

 # Poker Hands

-Generate a round of Five Card Stud, display the cards in each hand, and display the value of the hand.
+Poker game: Generate a round of Five Card Stud, display the cards in each hand, and display the value of the hand.

 ## Example